emagiz/emdocs/mds/microlearning/crashcourse-platform-deploy-execute-deployment-plan.md

 ## 3. Execute a Deployment plan

-Provided there is a deployment plan, the execution is initialized from the Releases section.
-The button highlighted in the figure above is the button to start the deployment plan.
-The page below is then displayed as an example of the page that shows the progress of the deployment steps.
-Pressing the green play button will start the execution of the deployment plan.
+Provided there is a deployment plan; the execution is initialized from the Releases section.
+The button highlighted in the figure above is to start the deployment plan.
+The page below is displayed as an example of the page showing the deployment steps' progress.
+Pressing the green play button will begin the execution of the deployment plan.

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-deploy-execute-deployment-plan-pic2.png"></p>

-Some key notes to consider during the execution of the plan
+### 3.1 Key considerations Gen 2
 1. Only the changed, added, or deleted flow will be considered for deployment.
 No change means that the current flow remains untouched
-2. The runtime that requires updates has to be started / active before anything can be deployed.
+2. The runtime that requires updates must be started / active before anything can be deployed.
 See the screenshot below to see what happens if the runtime is not running at the moment of execution
 3. The middle section showing the integration landscape is highlighting in what system the deployment of a flow is happening
 4. The right-hand panel shows the log messages from the runtimes where the deployment(s) of flows are taking place
 5. A message will be displayed that the deployment is completed
 6. The deployment plan will be default cleanup old versions of flow (unless specified otherwise in the settings of the deployment plan).

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-deploy-execute-deployment-plan-pic3.png"></p>

+### 3.1 Key considerations Gen 3
+1. The deployment step of the machine will only be executed when changes are detected within the current release compared to the previous release.
+2. The middle section showing the integration landscape highlights what part of the landscape is currently updated
+3. The right-hand panel shows the log messages from the runtimes where the deployment(s) is taking place
+4. A message will be displayed that the deployment is completed
+5. There is an alternative way of deploying your runtimes for Gen3.
+This is via Deploy Architecture and selecting the option Deploy runtimes on machine level

 ##### Practice